AdaYuanChen/Supycap/README.md

 11. <b>plotting : <i>bool, optional</i></b><br>
+   This argument determines whether the capacitance vs. current density plot will be plotted.
+It is by default that <code>plotting = True </code>, and  the figure will be plotted.
+If <code>plotting = False </code>, the figure will not be plotted.

+12. <b>save_plot : <i>bool, optional</i></b><br>
-   This argument determines whether the capacitance vs. current density plot will be plotted and saved.
-It is by default that <code>plotting = True </code>, and  the figure will be plotted and saved as 'Gravimetric specific capacitance vs. current density [datetime].png'.
-If <code>plotting = False </code>, the figure will not be plotted and saved.
+   This argument determines whether the capacitance vs. current density plot will be saved.
+It is by default that <code>save_plot = True </code>, and  the figure will be saved as 'Gravimetric specific capacitance vs. current density [datetime].png'.
+If <code>save_plot = False </code>, the figure will not be saved.

 <div id="glob_method_table">
 </div>